xarvh/elm-game-state/README.md

 ========

-With this architecture every effect and interaction can be described in full without having to create and manage new type constructors or modifying modules other than the one where the effect is invoked, with the notable exception of delayed changes, as noted above.
+With this architecture every effect and interaction can be described in full without having to create and manage new type constructors and without modifying modules other than the one where the effect is invoked, with the notable exception of delayed changes, as noted above.

 In my (limited) experience this allowed me to easily add and easily maintain all the complexity I wanted, make experimens on the fly and prototype new